-*People following the Weight Watchers plan can expect to lose 1-2 lbs/wk.
-Elena lost weight on a previous Weight Watchers program and is continuing on WW FreestyleTM.
-In the video below, watch her tell her story of how she has come to appreciate her body.
+*People following the WW program can expect to lose 1-2 pounds/week.
+Elena lost weight on a prior program and is continuing on WW Freestyle™.
+In the video below, watch Elena tell her story of how she thanks her body for what it can do today.

 In Elena’s words:

-When I went to my first Weight Watchers meeting, I felt embarrassed.
-My presence at that meeting meant that I was admitting I had a problem.
+When I went to my first WW Workshop, I felt embarrassed.
+My presence at that Workshop meant that I was admitting I had a problem.
 I was shy, but I kept attending each week.
-I was thinking about the first goal I wanted to reach and a 5K immediately came to mind.
+I was thinking about the first goal I wanted to reach and a 5K came to mind.
 It was September 2014 when I joined, and earlier that spring, I’d said I wanted to run a 5K by the end of the year.
 So I downloaded the Couch to 5K app, and that December, I ran a Santa Hustle 5K.
 After I completed the 5K, something clicked: If I can do this, I can do anything.

 In 2016, I was diagnosed with Celiac disease.
 I had been eating food my body couldn’t digest, so I had to give my daily diet an overhaul.
 In terms of the program, it helped me in some ways — I couldn’t eat doughnuts anymore — but I also had to adjust to new bread options.
 Gluten-free bread products tend to be a little higher in SmartPoints.
 For instance, I miss my sliced bread that was 1 SmartPoints value.
 There was a learning curve, but now my heart — and my stomach — are both satisfied.

 Though sometimes I miss the sweets I used to consume, I found delicious snacks that work for me.
 I love topping a plain rice cake with Better’n Peanut Butter, a sliced banana, and shredded coconut.
 I’ll enjoy a Babybel cheese with veggies, or Trader Joe’s black bean dip with carrots.
-And, of course, you can’t go wrong with fruits and vegetables that are all 0 SmartPoints!
+And, of course, you can’t go wrong with fruits and vegetables that are all ZeroPointTM foods.

 I never wore pants in college.
 I felt like my thighs were too big.
 It was my “thing” that I always wore skirts.
 My friends thought I was trying to be fabulous or fancy, but really, I just didn’t like how I looked or felt in pants.
 But today, my confidence has skyrocketed.
 Now I wear jumpsuits, rompers, and jeans.
 It feels great to wear what I want without the worry.

-Thanks to the Program, I became proud of my body.
+I’ve became proud of my body.
 After my first 5K, I continued running.
 I started doing more 5Ks and eventually I completed a half-marathon.
-Now, I’m training for the Chicago marathon!
+Now, I’m training for the Chicago marathon.
 Every Saturday, my team and I train on Chicago’s Lakefront Trail.
 Everyone is at a different level, but we’re all training for the same purpose, and I love that.
 I gave myself the gift of health and activity; in turn, my body showed me how strong, fast, and flexible it can be.